TIE in Spain: What It Is and Why You Need It

 Who Needs a TIE?

-- Obtain a positive decision on your residence or work permit.
+- Obtain a positive decision on your residence permit or work permit.

 - Prepare your documents: